dreamcatcher-tech/network/Inbox/2025-08-03 1103 mapping napps to mcp tools.md

 if a repo is the server that hosts an mcp server, which includes its state and auth, and a napp is the execution package that is used to create the application / tools layer in the mcp server.

-the gateway host is a repo that hosts and mcp server but presents it to the outside world.
+the gateway host is a repo that hosts an mcp server but presents it to the outside world.

+the repo is the identity / files / state of the mcp server, the napp is the application code.

-1. resources
+1. resources (files, available napps)
 2. prompts
 3. tools
 4. ping